lumostone/eth2xk8s/prysm/nfs/README.md

 ## Prepare the manifests

-1. Create the validator wallet and import the validator account.

-2. Replace `example-password` with your wallet password in `wallet-secret.yaml`.
+1. Replace `example-password` with your wallet password in `wallet-secret.yaml`.

-3. Replace `<goerli eth1 node>` in `beacon-deployment.yaml` with your eth1 node endpoint.
+2. Replace `<goerli eth1 node>` in `beacon-deployment.yaml` with your eth1 node endpoint.

-4. Change `volumes.nfs.server` in `beacon-deployment.yaml` and `validator-deployment.yaml` to the correct NFS server IP address.
+3. Change `volumes.nfs.server` in `beacon-deployment.yaml` and `validator-deployment.yaml` to the correct NFS server IP address.

 ## Config the cluster